Analyzing source code

 If you want to disable our automatic analysis, go to the settings of your project on GitHub or GitLab, delete our webhook under Webhooks.
 (Note that its url starts with

-But keep in mind that at least one of your team members should have an owner permission for the project because the merge request status checks require the permission.
+But keep in mind that at least one of your team members should have an owner permission for the project because the request's status checks require the permission.
 In case all of your team members do not have an owner permission, you can see an warning like:

-Once one of your team members get to have an owner permission for the project, an automatic analysis will resume the merge request check hereafter.
+Once one of your team members get to have an owner permission for the project, an automatic analysis will resume the request's check hereafter.

-By the webhooks added in creating a project, DeepScan automatically analyzes the merge request commit whenever a new merge request is created and/or updated for your GitHub or GitLab project.
+By the webhooks added in creating a project, DeepScan automatically analyzes the review request commit whenever a new request is created and/or updated for your GitHub (pull request) or GitLab project (merge request).

 |New issues||Resolved issues||Status check|